Postdoctoral Position at Tokyo College

 1. Job Title

-Postdoctoral Fellow (Project Researcher) at Tokyo College, the University of Tokyo
+Postdoctoral Fellow at Tokyo College, the University of Tokyo

 2. Field of Expertise

-Tokyo College is looking to invite researchers from broad range of fields under the research theme, "The Earth and Human Society in 2050", and carry our interdisciplinary collaboration to contribute to the realization of sustainable and inclusive future of humanity.
-Applicants’ field of expertise should be related to one of the following research focuses.
+Tokyo College is looking to invite researchers from a broad range of fields under the research theme "The Earth and Human Society in 2050" to carry out interdisciplinary collaboration that will contribute to the realization of a sustainable and inclusive future for humanity.
+Applicants’ field of expertise should be related to at least one of the following five research foci; topics that span multiple themes are also welcome.

-D. Humanities in 2050 - World Philosophy, World History and World Literature -
+- Humanities in 2050 - World Philosophy, World History & World Literature

 3. Job Description

-- pursue their own research objectives through interdisciplinary collaborations both within and without the University of Tokyo,
+- pursue their own research objectives through an interdisciplinary lens;

 6. Compensation & Benefits